A gorgeous warm-coloured and strong clay, with an extremely simple firing schedule.

 Art Clay Copper only requires a 30 minute kiln firing time and you don't need to use any activated carbon or firing pans - you can even fire it with a torch!
 It is a incredibly reliable clay, and the clay we recommend whole heartedly to anyone new to base metal clay.

 You shape and work with Art Clay Copper just like normal silver clay.
 You can mould it, press textures into it, stick dry pieces together, set stones in it; exactly as you would when working with silver clay.
+Art Clay Copper has a shrinkage rate of 8-10% which is similar to Art Clay Silvers 8-9%.

 Make sure any tools you use are clean of silver clay as this would contaminate your copper, creating an alloy which doesn't take to firing very well at all.
 Use separate files and abrasive papers/sponges, as these are almost impossible to clean.